-The primary activities of the dredging works are indicated in the Dumping at Sea Permit Report (Ayesa 2024) and in the AIMU submitted with this SISAA.
+The primary activities of the dredging works are indicated in the Dumping at Sea (DaS) Permit Report (Ayesa 2024) and in the AIMU submitted with this SISAA.
 They are summarised here but Ayesa (2024) and the AIMU should be referred to for additional information.
+The DaS permit is for 90,000 m3 of offshore disposal of dredged material over an 8-year period.

 The dredge area is approximately 4,800 m2 and the dredging works are planned within two areas of the Licence Application Area.
-The main location is the Basin Approach area (4,600 m3 (Area A on Figure 2)) and the other area is the Graving Dock within the Naval Dockyards (200 m2 (Area B on Figure 2)).
+The main location is the Basin Approach area (4,600 m2 (Area A on Figure 2)) and the other area is the Graving Dock within the Naval Dockyards (200 m2 (Area B on Figure 2)).
 The dredging campaigns are anticipated to involve the removal of approximately 105,630 m3 of material (the greatest dredge volume would be in the first campaign with anticipated removal of approximately 32,000 m3).
 It is projected that 90,000 m3 of this volume will be allocated for disposal at sea and it is anticipated that contaminated material would only be collected during the first dredging campaign (15,630 m3) and this material would be disposed of in a licensed landfill facility (see AIMU submitted alongside this SISAA for more information).